rtm516/GeyserMC-wiki/GeyserOptionalPack.md

 **Download: https://ci.opencollab.dev/job/GeyserMC/job/GeyserOptionalPack/job/master/lastSuccessfulBuild/artifact/GeyserOptionalPack.mcpack**

-GeyserOptionalPack is a resource pack that adds more features to Geyser to bring Bedrock Edition in line with Java Edition.
+GeyserOptionalPack is a Bedrock resource pack that adds more features to Geyser to bring Bedrock Edition in line with Java Edition.
 A resource pack allows various features and bug fixes to be implemented in Bedrock, including:

 - Armor stand poses and arm/baseplate visibility
 - Illusioner texture